(English translation of Escalinata del palacio by Antonio Colinas)

 Churches and palaces, the forests, the villages,

-they are mine, my burning music empties them.
+they are mine, my music fires and forms them.

 I came from the sea.
 A man drowned me when I was a child.